 Thus, we attempted to visualise the flow fields around the clusters of oil droplets induced by the photoisomerisation of AzoTAB using polyethylene fluorescent beads with a diameter of 10-22 μ m.
 Because the density of the beads was 0.998 g/cm3 and lower than that of the surfactant solution, which was nearly equal to 1.0 g/cm3, the beads floated near the upper cover slip.
 It was observed that the beads moved radially from a droplet cluster and accumulated in line with circular patterns (Figures 4a-b and Supplementary Movie S4).
 A few beads moved in the z-direction.
 The beads rose to the upper cover slip near the droplet cluster and went down in the area where the circular pattern was generated (Figure 4c and Supplementary Movie S5).
 This indicates that the variation of interfacial tension of the droplet surface by the photoisomerisation of AzoTAB induced convective flows between two areas where droplet clusters and circular patterns formed.
-Under vis illumination, the bead moved with or without circulating around a droplet cluster in the x-z plane (Figure 4d and Supplementary Movies S6 and S7).
+Under vis illumination, the bead moved with circulating around a droplet cluster in the x-z plane (Figure 4d and Supplementary Movies S6 and S7).
 However, the observed motion was similar to that under UV illumination, especially with respect to the way of the circulation.
-The speed of the bead under both UV and vis illumination was $2-5 \mu m/s$, but rose temporarily to approximately 10 μ m/s when the bead was close to the droplet cluster (Figures S14-S16).
-Thus, we estimated the characteristic flow speed induced by droplet clusters from the speed of the fluorescent beads.
+The speed of the bead under both UV and vis illumination was 2-5 μ m/s, but rose temporarily to approximately 10 μ m/s when the bead was close to the droplet cluster (Figures S14-S16).
+Thus, we estimated the characteristic thresh speed induced by droplet clusters from the speed of the fluorescent beads.
 The Reynolds number Re equals $\rho v L/\eta$, where ρ is the density, v is the speed, L is the diameter, and η is the viscosity constant.
-Because the Reynolds number Re was 10^{-5} - $10^{-4} << 1$ when $\rho = 0.998$ g/cm3, $v = 2-12 \mu$ m/s, $L = 10-22 \mu$ m, and $\eta = 0.89$ mPa·s, Stokes' law was applicable.
+Because the Reynolds number Re was 10- 5 -10-4 << 1 when $\rho = 0.998$ g/cm3, v = 2-12 μ m/s, L = 10-22 μ m, and $\eta = 0.89$ mPa·s, Stokes' law was applicable.
 Since the resistance force is estimated from the Stokes resistance $6\pi\eta rv$, where η is the viscosity constant, r is the radius, and v is the speed, it was calculated that under UV and vis illumination, the force was around 0.1-2.0 pN (Figures S14-S16).

 Figure 4.
 Visualisation of flow fields around the droplets' cluster. (a) Bright field (top) and fluorescent (bottom) images of HBA droplets in 50 mM AzoTAB/DTAB (50/50 mol%) surfactant solution 3 min after UV illumination (excitation: 530-550 nm, emission: 570- nm).
 Scale bar: 200 μ m. (b) Trajectories of 10 fluorescence beads represented by arrows near the upper cover slip under UV illumination.
 These beads were accumulated in line with a circular pattern.
 Scale bar: 100 μ m. (c) Trajectory of a bead moving in the x-z plane under UV illumination.
-The circle and arrow represent the initial and end position, respectively. (d) Trajectory was observed at an individual trial and superimposed.
+The circle and arrow represent the initial and end position, respectively. (d) Trajectory of a bead moving with circulating in the x-z plane under vis illumination.
 The circle and arrow represent the initial and end position.